mtrevisan/Boxon/README.md

 Note that the evaluations are done AFTER parsing the entire message.

+This annotation with `runLast` to `true` can be used to force a parameter to have a certain value, after perhaps using it to calculate other parameters.
+Its effect cannot be undone.

 #### annotation type

 This annotation is bounded to a variable.